 The Apostle Paul calls his "biological efforts" rubbish, not because they are inherently corrupt, but that all the good things that he did in his days as a Pharisee counted for nothing.
 All good works in the world cannot save us.
 Prior to his conversion, Paul would have viewed his faithfulness to the Law as meriting God's favor.
-The assertion that, "Just because Paul cannot keep the law doesn't mean nobody else can" is outright wrong.
-Scripture is explicit that no one can or does keep the Law (Romans 3:9-23).
+Even the righteousness that Adam had prior to his fall would not be adequate to address our problem of sin.
+Scripture is clear that no one can or does keep the Law (Romans 3:9-23).

 If Adam had obeyed God in the Garden of Eden, then he would have been truly righteous before God and given blessings of every sort.
 But the human race is fallen.
 Even perfect conformance to the Law cannot cleanse our sinful hearts.
 Jesus Christ Himself pointed this out to the rich young ruler.
 The Law cannot save us because it does not offer the forgiveness of sin.
 It cannot purify our hearts.